 Publication writing best practices

-- Have a template or formula for writing manuscripts.
+- Use a template or formula for writing manuscripts.
 Include sections the manuscript will cover (ex: Introduction, Methods, Results, Discussion, Abstract) and use studies with similar approaches and/or methods for guidance.

 - In the beginning, write without worrying about wording or references.
-You can fix those things later after words are on paper.
+Those items can be fixed after words are on paper.

 - Begin with the end in mind – use results (tables and figures) to outline and start the writing process.
-Think about the story you want to tell from the results.
+Investigators should think about the story being told from the results.

-- Review the figures and tables, make sure the data support the story you are trying to tell.
-In addition, make sure the order of the figures aligns with the order in which you want to tell the story.
+- Review the figures and tables, make sure the data support the story being told.
+In addition, make sure the order of the figures aligns with the order in which the story is being told.

 - Write from the reader’s perspective.